 - Lowest Monthly Cost: $495 We spent the month of July at MacDill Air Force Base in Tampa, FL.
 You can see our review of the campground here.

-We pull a 44’ Fifth Wheel with our Chevy 3500 HD Truck.
+In 2017, we pulled a 44’ Fifth Wheel with our Chevy 3500 HD Truck.
 We typically stay in place 4-6 weeks before moving which helps keep costs down, but the truck is also our only vehicle for local drives.
 In addition, Sean has to travel quite a bit for work and we are typically about 1 ½ hour away from a major airport and have to drive there and back a couple of times a month.
 For 2018, we plan to keep a separate log of mileage from moving with the Fifth Wheel, driving in the local area travel, and traveling to and from airports.

 - Average Monthly Cost: $365

 - Highest Monthly Cost: $793 This was in September when we had to evacuate southeastern Florida due to Hurricane Irma.
 We moved from Jupiter, FL to Valdosta, GA; Auburn, AL; Millington, TN; and finally back to Cocoa Beach, FL in that one month.
 Luckily we maintain an emergency fund as part of our financial strategy.

 - Lowest Monthly Cost: $233 This was in October.
 We were exhausted from our adventures the previous month and stayed put.
 The weather was lovely and we road our bikes around the local area and hardly used the truck.
 We did have to make 2 trips to the Orlando airport.